fluid-project/infusion-docs/tutorial-migratingToInfusion1.5/PagerMigration.md

 Note that the Pager Component remains in "Sneak Peek" mode for the 1.5 release and its API is not expected to be stable.
-Please get in touch with the Infusion team on IRC or the mailing lists if you are contemplating any non-trivial usage.
+Please get in touch with the Infusion team on IRC or the mailing lists (see http://wiki.fluidproject.org/display/fluid/Collaborate ) if you are contemplating any non-trivial usage.